 Sample Request

-POST http://10.12.123.12/api/settings/action/restore
+POST https://10.12.123.12/api/settings/action/restore

 Sample Response

-{"Restore":"Restoring to default"}
+{"Restore":"Restoring to default"}Reboot the device

 Reboot the device.